rloganiv/cs271-sokoban-ai/README.md

 This project implements different search algorithms for finding solutions to Sokoban problems.

-So far the game engine has been implemented.
+So far, the game engine has been implemented.

 The test files give examples of how the different objects are used.